Description

 Impact

-The Linux kernel framebuffer driver vt8500lcdfb allocates a screen buffer using dma_alloc_coherent(), but the allocated memory is not freed when an error occurs during initialization.
-This oversight results in a memory leak that persists at kernel level until the driver is reloaded or the system is rebooted.
-The flaw does not provide an attacker with direct code execution, privilege escalation, or information disclosure, but it can gradually consume kernel‑level memory resources.
+The Linux kernel framebuffer driver vt8500lcdfb allocates a screen buffer with dma_alloc_coherent() but fails to release it when an error occurs during initialization.
+This oversight causes a kernel‑level memory leak that persists until the driver is reloaded or the system reboots.
+The flaw does not expose an easy path to code execution, privilege escalation, or data disclosure; its primary effect is the gradual consumption of kernel memory, which over time could degrade performance or contribute to a denial‑of‑service.
+The weakness is consistent with CWE‑772, an improper release of resources.

 Affected Systems